sandyherho/globITFPhysGENIE/README.md

 conda env create -f environment.yml conda activate globITFPhysGENIE
 ```

+## Hardware Specifications
+We conducted numerical experiments on the sterling.ucr.edu server, which possesses the following specifications:

+- Operating System: CentOS Linux release 7.4.1708 (Core)
+- CPU Model: Intel(R) Xeon(R) CPU E5-2637 v4 @ 3.50GHz - 16 CPU(s)

+This server was graciously provided by the Department of Earth and Planetary Sciences at the University of California, Riverside.

+Simultaneously, the analysis of the model output data was performed on a personal computer with the following configuration:

+- Operating System: ArchLinux 6.1.58-1-lts (kernel)
+- CPU Model: Intel i7-5600U (4) @ 3,200GHz

 ## Acknowledgements
 We express profound gratitude to Andrew J. Ridgwell for enriching discussions and invaluable guidance in refining the numerical experiment setup.
 This study received financial support from the Dean's Distinguished Fellowship at the University of California, Riverside, and the ITB Research, Community Service, and Innovation Program (PPMI-ITB).